From the Northeastern Maryland Technology Council:

 Nia Hammett, Edgewood High School, pursuing a degree in biology, to later research neurology and cancer of the brain.

-Abigail Renzulli, North Harford High School, pursuing a degree in biology, to later focus research on autism.
+Abigail Renzulli, North Harford High School is taking several systems biology programs and pursuing a degree in biology, to later focus research on autism.

 Sierra Smith, Aberdeen Science & Math Academy, pursuing a degree in neuroscience degree, to later become an oncologist.